 Many sales channels allow the user to charge the guest directly.
 This is often done by credit card, so make sure your solution is integrated with a credit card processing service such as Stripe.

 Some providers update calendars every few minutes, while others update them once a week!
 That makes a big difference when it comes to adjusting rates or avoiding double-bookings.

 Some PMS's and Channel Managers integrate with website-building software or provide this service as a part of the package.
 If you have your own website, make sure your software is able to update the rates and calendar, manage direct bookings and payments before you make a decision.

-– How can I handle double-bookings?
-If you run a bed-and-breakfast with 8 rooms, it’s usually not a problem if two guests book the same room.
 If you manage individual villas or apartments, the guests expect to get what they paid for.
 If you want to avoid double-bookings at all cost, be sure to use a stable solution with direct API integrations that updates with frequent intervals.